Alexander Björk claims maiden European Tour title

 Meanwhile Paul Dunne finished four shots off the winner and in a seven-way tie for seventh place after he rounded off his week with a 68.

-It was a second-successive blemish-free round for Dunne, who made birdies on eight, 11, 15 and 18 - but it wasn’t enough to mount a serious final day challenge in Beijing.
+It was a second-successive blemish-free round for Dunne, who made birdies on eight, 11, 15 and 18 - but it wasn’t enough to mount a serious final day challenge.

 Champion Bjork began the day a shot behind Wallace and Otaegui, but made an ideal start with a birdie on the first and picked up further shots on the fourth and eighth to reach the turn in 33.